 The first phase of the project focused on the rose border.
 Our gardener Colin and his team of volunteers, with support from members of the garden team at Stourhead totally revamped it.
 The soil was removed, new soil brought in and the border was replanted with new roses.

 Colin sourced replacement plants based on the 1970s planting scheme, with help from the team at David Austin roses.
 Some roses are like-for-like replacements whilst others are new but similar varieties.
 They also did some companion under-planting to complement the roses.
-Forty-four new lavender plants were planted along the path edges adjacent to the rose border.

 We're currently concentrating on the main border at the back of the garden.
 The idea is to reflect the character of Denis Martineau in the choice of plants and their colour.